Downtown Calgary Real Estate

 Calgary’s Downtown East Village has seen a dramatic change over the years from a sketchy rundown section of town to a hub of condominium real estate construction.
 East Village will one day be a vibrant community of over 10,000 people who will have access to some of the best features the downtown core has to offer.
 East Village is a flurry of condominium development including the new towers Evolution by Embassy Bosa and Verve by FRAM Building Group and Slokker Real Estate Group.

 Redefining downtown living is what Calgary's East Village is all about.
 Residents will be able to walk or cycle to work, enjoy the Bow River pathway system, take in a show at the nearby National Music Centre or grab a book from the New Central Library.
 The use of historic landmarks in the East Village, like the Simmons Building, only adds to the unique hip atmosphere of the neighbourhood.
-The Simmons Building will be the place to go with Phil and Sebastian Coffee Roasters, Charbar and Sidewalk Citizen Bakery.

 History of Downtown Calgary